pieter-degroote/UltimateKEYS-testing/README.md

 =&gt; CP key (blue) : &nbsp;[Compose Key](https://pieter-degroote.github.io/UltimateKEYS/documentation.html#Compose_Key_Sequences) (Multi_key), in combination with AltGr (Right Alt).
 =&gt; Note that the ISO key (next to Left Shift) is not present on standard ANSI keyboards.

+## AutoHotkey - Caps Lock modifications

+These modifications feature a second AltGr (Right Alt) or Backspace key via Caps Lock.
+The classic Caps Lock behavior can be triggered (or toggled) by pressing both Shift keys together.
+See the folder **`ahk-capslock-mods`** for instructions.

+## AutoHotkey - Grave Accent mod

+These modifications allow the AutoHotkey scripts to work on both "US QWERTY" and "US-International" as base layouts.
+See the folder **`ahk-us-kbdusx`** for instructions.

 ## UltimateKEYS - Colemak Variant

 Colemak variant of UltimateKEYS - This variant uses Colemak as its primary (or base) layout and features UltimateKEYS as its secondary (AltGr) layout.
 See the folder **`colemak`** (for AutoHotkey v2 and v1.1 on Windows, and XKB/Xmodmap on Linux).

+## UltimateKEYS - Grave Accent mod

+This version features a dead key on the grave accent (upper-left key) and on the ISO key (if present).
+These keys allow the user to enter most of the diacritics and symbols as the AltGr (Right Alt) modifier already does (for the main layout).
+See the folder **`grave-accent-mod`** for instructions.

 ## UltimateKEYS - '.keylayout' format (macOS)